-Hiring a full-time live-in maid from one of these agencies does not require any form of sponsorship, and the maid can be exchanged for another, if necessary.
+Hiring a full-time live-in maid from one of these agencies does not require any form of sponsorship by the expat, and they can exchange their maid for another, if necessary.
 In this situation, payment for the full-time maid service is made directly to the agency.

-In some cases, maids are readily available in Dubai, but more often, there is a waiting period of a few weeks to bring a maid into the country.
+In some cases, maids are readily available in Dubai, but more often, there is a waiting period of a few weeks as the maid makes their way into the country.

 There are also companies that act as domestic recruitment agencies for full-time live-in maids.
-These companies work along the lines of a typical recruitment company and will assist clients in sourcing locally available candidates.
+These companies work like a typical recruitment company and will assist clients in sourcing locally available candidates.
 They charge a once-off placement fee and provide a guarantee to replace the domestic candidate, should this be necessary.
 The client is responsible for all the associated sponsorship fees and for paying the maid’s monthly salary.

 Alternatively, one can find domestic help by perusing numerous classified websites that advertise maids looking for work.
 There is also the option of using word-of-mouth networks to source a trustworthy individual.